itancio/codingAgent3/README.md

 GROQ_API_KEY=<your-groq-api-key>
 ```

-8. Within the `SecureAgent` directory in your IDE, run the code with the following command:
+8. Within the `proj_codingAgent3` directory in your IDE, run the code with the following command:

 ```
 npm run build